gvwilson/thirdbit/src/fiction/eimin/index.md

 They would, but only long enough for me to go back to my ants or my letters so that they could sneak up behind me again.

-I still have a scar—here, on the ball of my thumb—from the time Hediyeh and her friends surprised me while I was carving a new pawn for Razi's chess set.
+I still have a scar on the ball of my thumb from the time Hediyeh and her friends surprised me while I was carving a new pawn for Razi's chess set.
 I was ten,
 and the cut went right down to the bone.